Thomas Willing

-Thomas Willing (December 19, 1731 – January 19, 1821) was an American merchant, politician and slave trader who served as mayor of Philadelphia and was a delegate from Pennsylvania to the Continental Congress.
-He also served as the first president of the Bank of North America and the First Bank of the United States.
-During his tenure there he became the richest man in America.
+Thomas Willing (December 19, 1731 – January 19, 1821) was an American merchant, politician, and slave trader.
+He served as mayor of Philadelphia and as a delegate from Pennsylvania to the Continental Congress.
+He was also the first president of the Bank of North America and later of the First Bank of the United States.

+During his career, Willing accumulated considerable wealth, and some accounts have described him as the richest man in America around 1800.

 Early life

 Thomas Willing was born in Philadelphia, the son of Charles Willing (1710–1754), who twice served as mayor of Philadelphia, and Anne Shippen (1710-1791), granddaughter of Edward Shippen, who was the second mayor of Philadelphia.
 His brother, James Willing, was a Philadelphia merchant who later served as a representative of the Continental Congress and led a 1778 military expedition to raid holdings of British loyalists in Natchez, Mississippi.

 Thomas completed preparatory studies in Bath, England, then studied law in London at the Inner Temple.